-- (c) The classification of this liability as current or long-term depends upon the length of the company's operating cycle.
+- c.
+The classification of this liability as current or long-term depends upon the length of the company's operating cycle.
 If the company's operating cycle is one year or less, then the portion of the liability that is expected to be settled within one year is classified as current.
 The remaining deposits would be classified as long-term.
 If the company's operating cycle is between one year and two years, the portion of the liability that is expected to be settled within one operating cycle is classified as current.
-If the company's operating cycle is classified as current.
-If the company's operating cycle is classified as current.
-If the company's operating cycle is two years or more, the entire liability (\$783,600) is classified as current. - (d) There would be no changes if the statement of financial position was prepared under ASPE.
+If the company's operating cycle is two years or more, the entire liability (\$783,600) is classified as current. - d.
+There would be no changes if the SFP was prepared under ASPE.